 The PPS includes a network of private streets internal to the subdivision stemming from one right in/out access point along MD 193, due to the existing grass median along the roadway.
-At the SDRC meeting, the applicant was asked to confer with SHA, the operating agency, about requiring an acceleration/deceleration lane to access the site.
-The intersection of Ivy Creek Lane and MD 193, as shown on the PPS, is proximate to the intersection of MD 193 with MD 450 and is required to meet the corner clearance distance of 150 feet per SHA requirements.
+At the SDRC meeting, staff requested that the applicant confer with SHA, the operating agency, about requiring an acceleration/deceleration lane to access the site.
+The proposed intersection of Ivy Creek Lane and MD 193 is proximate to the intersection of MD 193 with MD 450 and is required to meet the corner clearance distance of 150 feet per SHA requirements.
 The installation of the acceleration and deceleration lanes may impact the current right-turning lane from MD 193 onto MD 450.
 A wide shoulder currently exists along the property frontage; however, it does not provide storage space to facilitate merging onto MD 193.
-An acceleration and deceleration lane along the property frontage, to access the site, is not included in the PPS.
-Also, the applicant did not provide any confirmation from SHA regarding this improvement.
-Furthermore, no correspondence was received from SHA regarding an acceleration/deceleration lane at the intersection along MD 193.
+At this time, an acceleration and deceleration lane along the property frontage, to access the site, is not proposed.
+The applicant has also not provided any confirmation from SHA regarding this improvement.
+Furthermore, no correspondence was received from SHA regarding an acceleration/deceleration lane at the proposed intersection along MD 193.
 However, the requirement for such lanes can be determined by SHA at the time of permitting.
 The PPS also includes a 5-foot-wide sidewalk along both sides of the internal roadways, as well as the additional trails within the site.
-Crosswalks and Americans with Disabilities Act curb ramps shall be provided crossing the access point and throughout the site.
+Staff recommend crosswalks and Americans with Disabilities Act curb ramps be provided crossing the access point and throughout the site.

-Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the PPS, meet the findings required of prior Subtitles 24 and 27, and conform to the sector plan and MPOT.
+Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision, meet the findings required of prior Subtitles 24 and 27, and conform to the sector plan and MPOT with recommended conditions provided in this technical staff report.

-11. Public Facilities-This PPS was reviewed for conformance to the sector plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
+8. Public Facilities-This PPS was reviewed for conformance to the sector plan, in accordance with Sections 24-121(a)(5) and 24-122(b) of the prior Subdivision Regulations.
 The sector plan includes several policies and strategies for the provision of public facilities (pages 229-230).
 The project will not impede the achievement of these recommendations or specific facility provisions.
 This PPS is subject to ADQ-2022-054, which established that, pursuant to adopted tests and standards, public safety facilities are adequate to serve the proposed development.
 There are no master-planned police, fire and emergency medical service facilities, public schools, parks, or libraries recommended on the subject property (Appendix 6, page 273).